Mass and width of $T_{c\bar c}(4020)$ in the developed Bethe-Salpeter theory: introduction

-The investigation of the structure of $X(4020)$ is of great significance, while the structure has not been determined.
+The investigation of the structure of $T_{c\bar c}(4020)$ is of great significance, while the structure has not been determined.
 Up to now, many theoretical interpretations for this exotic resonance have been proposed.
-In Refs. \cite{ms:Guo,ms:Dong,ms:Liu}, $X(4020)$ was considered as meson-meson bound state $D^{*}\bar{D}^{*}$ and the heavy mesons in molecular state were considered as pointlike objects.
-To take into account the internal structure of heavy mesons, the authors of Refs. \cite{fourbody1,fourbody2,fourbody3,fourbody4} extended the standard homogeneous Bethe-Salpeter equation for two-body bound state to deal with four-body bound state, and the real solution of the four-body BS equation only describes stable four-body bound state.
-In these works, exotic meson resonance composed of four quarks was treated as the coupled mixture of meson-meson and diquark-antidiquark states, and the four-body BS equation was used to investigate this coupled mixture.
-Unfortunately, for the four-body BSE it is not straightforward to consider that the total momentum of four-body system is complex valued, as demonstrated in Ref. \cite{fourbody2}.
-However, using DBST, one can easily study the unstable four-body system.
-In this paper, exotic meson resonance $X(4020)$ is considered as an unstable molecular state $D^{*}\bar{D}^{*}$ and heavy mesons $D^{*}$ and $\bar{D}^{*}$ are considered as quark-antiquark bound states, which means that the meson-meson molecular state is considered as a four-quark state.
+In Refs. \cite{ms:Guo,ms:Dong,ms:Liu}, $T_{c\bar c}(4020)$ was considered as meson-meson bound state $D^{*}\bar{D}^{*}$ and the heavy mesons in molecular state were considered as pointlike objects.
+To describe exotic meson resonance composed of four quarks, the authors of Refs. \cite{fourbody1,fourbody3,fourbody4} extended the homogeneous Bethe-Salpeter equation for two-body system to deal with four-body system.
+In these works \cite{fourbody1,fourbody3,fourbody4}, exotic meson resonance was treated as the coupled mixture of meson-meson and diquark-antidiquark states, and the four-body BS equation was used to investigate this coupled mixture.
+In this paper, we use DBST to investigate unstable meson-meson molecular state.
+Exotic meson resonance $T_{c\bar c}(4020)$ is considered as an unstable molecular state $D^{*}\bar{D}^{*}$ and heavy mesons $D^{*}$ and $\bar{D}^{*}$ are considered as quark-antiquark bound states, which means that the unstable meson-meson molecular state is considered as an unstable four-body system.
 After obtaining BS wave function of the prepared state, we study the time evolution of the prepared state composed of four quarks and obtain the pole corresponding to resonance.
 Obviously, our approach can be extended to the coupled mixture of unstable meson-meson and diquark-antidiquark states, and analogous mix has been investigated in our previous work \cite{mypaper9}.
 In our future article, the coupled mixture of unstable meson-meson and diquark-antidiquark states will be studied.

 The structure of this article is as follows.
 Section \ref{sec:DBST} gives the developed Bethe-Salpeter theory.
 In Sec. \ref{sec:BS} we give BS equation for bound state composed of two vector mesons.
 The mass and BS wave function for bound state composed of two vector mesons $D^{*+}\bar D^{*0}$ with spin-parity quantum numbers $1^+$ are obtained.
 In Sec. \ref{sec:T-ME} we introduce the matrix elements between bound states with respect to arbitrary value of the final state energy.
 Two decay channels $h_c(1P)\pi^+$ and $D^{*+}\bar D^{*0}$ are considered.
 In Sec. \ref{sec:mw} we obtain the physical mass and width for unstable molecular state.
 Our numerical results are presented in Sec. \ref{sec:nr} and we make some concluding remarks in Sec. \ref{sec:concl}.